jdohertydev/blast-off/README.md

 ### Exit junctions

 A good game should have exit junctions built into it.
-Within this game, the player can exit in multiple scenarios such as during a turn by typing ‘ABORT’ or when a turn is complete.
+Within this game, the player can exit in multiple scenarios such as during a turn by typing 'ABORT' or when a turn is complete.
 Also, the text used in the exit game function uses a countdown script from 3 to 1, again keeping in the theme of lexis used in space travel.

 ## Future-Enhancements